Bluebead Lily (Clintonia borealis)

 Photo by Jan Tezlaff

-Bluebead lily (Clintonia borealis) is a woodland perennial native to the boreal forests of North America, including Wisconsin.
+Bluebead lily is a woodland perennial native to the boreal forests of North America, including Wisconsin.
 It thrives in the cool, damp understory of coniferous forests, where its thick, fleshy foliage forms a low-growing, resilient presence on the forest floor.

 This hardy plant typically reaches a height of five to ten inches.
 Its delicate flowers appear in late spring to early summer, arranged in small umbels at the end of a long stalk.
-Each blossom has three stamens and three petal-like sepals, forming a slightly drooping structure.
+Each blossom has six stamens and six petal-like sepals, forming a slightly drooping structure.
 The plant typically bears three to six creamy yellow to white flowers per stalk, each nearly an inch in length.

 The foliage of bluebead lily is equally distinctive.
 It produces two to four simple, lance-shaped leaves that are thick, fleshy, and completely toothless.
 These leaves provide a lush, green base to the plant as it carpets the shaded forest understory.